Mantvydas-data/data-representation-coursework/README.md

     <p>Write a program</p>
         <p>Write a program that retrieves the dataset for the "exchequer account (historical series)" from the CSO, and stores it into a file called "cso.json"
         Upload this program to the same repository you used for the XML assignment.
-        Save this assignment as "assignment03-cso.py"
+        Save this assignment as "assignment03-cso.py"</p>

-        This program should not be a long one
-        I don't need you to reformat or analyse the data in any way It should be about 10ish lines long (I have not counted) You will need to find the dataset in CSO.ie, try economic and then finance.</p>
+<h4>Topic 5:</h4>
+    <p>Write a program</p>
+        <p>Write a program in python that will read a file from a repository,
+        The program should then replace all the instances of the text "Andrew" with your name The program should then commit those changes and push the file back to the repository.</p>